-Once a supplier is registered, their details are issued to one of the Scheme’s experienced Monitors who will call the contact to arrange a suitable time to carry out a visit to the office.
+Once a supplier is registered, their details are issued to one of the Scheme’s Monitors who will contact the supplier to arrange a suitable time to carry out an office visit.

-If the Monitor is happy that the supplier is performing to at least the basic expectations of registration, the company will receive the appropriate registration material (including Scheme branded posters and vehicle stickers) along with a Certificate of Registration.
+If the Monitor is satisfied that the supplier is performing to at least the basic expectations of registration, the supplier will receive the appropriate registration material (including Scheme branded posters and vehicle stickers) along with a Certificate of Registration.